Wallan derailment: Australian Transport Safety Bureau

 The Australian Transport Safety Bureau (ATSB) opened an investigation into the accident on 20 February.
-It is being led by the Victorian Government's Chief Investigator, Transport Safety, assisted by the ATSB and the New South Wales Office of Transport Safety Investigations in accordance with the Transport Safety Investigation Act 2003.
+It was led by the Victorian Government's Chief Investigator, Transport Safety, assisted by the ATSB and the New South Wales Office of Transport Safety Investigations in accordance with the Transport Safety Investigation Act 2003.
 The train's data logger was recovered as part of the investigation.

 A preliminary report was published on 3 April.
 It was found that the train was travelling in excess of 100 kph when it derailed.
 In the hours before the accident, a notice was circulated that trains on the North East line were to be routed via the Wallan passing loop, with a specified 15 kph speed limit for entry into the loop.
 The train had approached the loop at "about the track's line speed" of 130 kph, and an emergency brake application was made shortly before the train entered the turnout into the passing loop.

 The ATSB issued an interim report on 10 June 2021.
 The final report was released on 9 August 2023.
 The investigation concluded that the basic cause of the accident was a management error, with poor risk assessment, particularly of the change of tracks in use at the Wallan loop, meaning that the train driver was unaware that the loop was being used.

 WorkSafe Victoria

-WorkSafe Victoria is also investigating the death of the train's pilot, a 49-year-old man from Castlemaine.

-In April 2024 NSW Trains and the Australian Rail Track Corporation were convicted in the Melbourne Magistrates Court and fined a total of $525,000 over the derailment.
+WorkSafe Victoria also investigated the death of the train's pilot, a 49-year-old man from Castlemaine.
+In April 2024, NSW Trains and the Australian Rail Track Corporation were convicted in the Melbourne Magistrates Court and fined a total of $525,000 over the derailment.